rizdaprasetya/mt-alt-doc/en/technical-reference/docs-changelog.md

 - add note Snap Preferences only apply to Snap Popup mode
 - add faq on available online installment terms on sandbox env
-- add note to verify webhook notif authenticity via signature key instead of IP whitelisting -->
+- add note to verify webhook notif authenticity via signature key instead of IP whitelisting
+- clarify how to activate CoreAPI on prod env & its default state -->
 #### 2021/12/10
 - add faq on how to test offline installment on Sandbox environment